 The Cabinet reviews progress against the Corporate Plan on a quarterly basis.
 This acts as the key corporate performance monitoring process for the Council.
 The document combines both informative data about the Rushmoor area and some more specific data about the Council as a whole and about individual services.
 It is provided to give an enhanced overview to inform Cabinet's priorities and its monitoring of performance.

-The Corporate Plan is divided into five priority themes which support our overall purpose to work with others to improve the quality of people's lives.
+The Corporate Plan is divided into four priority themes that support the overall purpose to work with others to improve the quality of people's lives as outlined on the following page.